AdobeDocs/adobe-assurance-public-apis/src/pages/index.md

 ## Adding Adobe Assurance API

-Within your project home page, click "Addd API", filter by "Adobe Experience Platform", and click "Assurance".
+Within your project home page, click "Add API", filter by "Adobe Experience Platform", and click "Assurance".

 ![](images/add_api.png)

 ![](images/product_filter.png)

 ![](images/assurance_api_plugin.png)

 ## Public-Private Key Pairs
 You will be prompted to generate or upload a public/private key pair.
 Choose "Generate Key Pair".

 ![](images/jwt_account.png)

 ![](images/generate_keypair.png)

 A zip file will be generated and downloaded to your computer.
 Expand the zip file and copy the entire contents of "private.key" to your clipboard.